singhaniasnigdha/Interactive-Lab-Hub/Lab 1/README.md

 ## Part C. Prototype the device

-You will be using your smartphone as a stand-in for the device you are prototyping.
+Our smartphone is used as a stand-in for the device you are prototyping.
 You will use the browser of your smart phone to act as a “light” and use a remote control interface to remotely change the light on that device.

-Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/FAR-Lab/tinkerbelle).

-We invented this tool for this lab!
-**Give us feedback on Tinkerbelle.**
+We will not be using "Tinkerbelle" for our prototype.
+Instead, we use Zoom, where the screen shared from the laptop is rendered on the phone and projected using our Pyramid Hologram.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.